How to Add, Change and Format Cell Borders in Excel [Ultimate Guide]

 Inserted cell borders

-2. Using the “Format Cells” Dialog Box
+Method 2 – Using the “Format Cells” Dialog Box

-We can add borders also using the Format Cells dialog box.
+We can also add borders using the Format Cells dialog box.

-• Initially select the B4:E17 range >> press the Ctrl+1 keys to open the Format Cells dialog box.
-You can also open the Format Cells dialog box with this route: Home >> Font group of commands >> Click on the drop-down part of the Borders command and >> A list of options will appear >> Finally select the last option in the list More Borders…
+• Or, open the Format Cells dialog box like this: Home >> Font group of commands >> Click on the drop-down part of the Borders command >> Select the last option in the list More Borders…

 Selecting dataset and pressing the keyboard shortcut to open the Format Cells dialog box.

-• Format Cells dialog box appears.
+The Format Cells dialog box appears.

 Inserting borders from the format cells dialog box